Related publications

 Understanding your State Pension

-Pension Credit can top up your low income if you've reached State Pension age.
+Pension Credit can top up your income to a minimum level if you've reached State Pension age.
 Lots of people who qualify for it aren’t claiming it, so it’s worth checking if you can get it.

-To qualify for Guarantee Pension Credit, you must be State Pension age.
+To qualify for Pension Credit, you must have reached State Pension age.
 Use the Gov.uk online tool to check when you'll reach State Pension age.

 You can only get Savings Credit if:

-Read our factsheet Pension Credit for full details.
+Read our factsheet Pension Credit for more information.

-Use our free benefits calculator to work out if you might be able to get it.
-You can also call our free Helpline on 0800 319 6789 to arrange to speak to an adviser.
+Use our free benefits calculator to work out if you might be able to get Pension Credit.
+You can also call our free Helpline on 0800 319 6789 to speak to an adviser.

 Guarantee Credit tops up your weekly income to:

-You might be able to get more than this if you're disabled or a carer, or you have certain housing costs.
+You might be able to get more than this if you're disabled, a carer, are responsible for children or you have certain housing costs.
+See our factsheet Pension Credit for more information.

 Savings Credit can give you up to:

-The exact amount you’ll get depends on your income and savings.
+The exact amount you’ll get depends on your income.

 Here's an example:

 Mr Smith is 76 years old.
-He is not a carer and he has no serious health conditions.
-He is single, rents his home and has a State Pension of £129.20 a week and an occupational pension of £25 a week.
+He is not a carer and he has no health conditions or personal care needs.
+He is single, rents his home and has a State Pension of £140.18 a week and an occupational pension of £25 a week.
 He also has savings of £11,000.
 The first £10,000 are ignored, and an extra £1 of income is counted for every £500 above this.
-This means he has a deemed income from savings of £2 a week.
+This means he has an assumed income from savings of £2 a week.
 So, his income is calculated as:

-If you get Guarantee Pension Credit, you may be entitled to claim other benefits, including:
+If you get Pension Credit, you may qualify for other benefits, including:

-If you’re over 75 years old, you can also apply for a free TV licence.
+If you’re 75 or over, you can also apply for a free TV licence.

 If you have a partner, you'll need the same details for them too.